sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 5

-Place the sensor board onto the tiny standoffs of the frame using the two central mounting holes.
+Place the sensor board onto the two tiny standoffs of the frame using the central mounting holes.
 Tie the board to the base plate using a cable tie.
-There's a gap for the tie in the underside of the frame.
+There's a gap for the tie on the underside of the frame.

 <img src="assembly-5.jpg" width="400">